Danni Nicholls: 2018

-In 2018, Nicholls was nominated for UK Artist of the Year at The Americana Music Association UK 2018 Awards and was nominated for Best Country/Folk Act for the 2018 Unsigned Music Awards.
-Nicholls performed an official showcase at the Folk Alliance International conference in Kansas City followed by a support tour for The Secret Sisters in the UK and Ireland and festival appearances at the Black Deer Festival and Long Road Festival.
-During the summer, Danni returned to Nashville to record her new studio album The Melted Morning, planned for release in spring 2019, at the Moxe Studio with producer Jordan Brooke Hamlin and featuring artists The Secret Sisters and Kyshona Armstrong.
+In 2018, Nicholls was nominated for 'UK Artist of the Year' at The Americana Music Association UK 2018 Awards and was nominated for 'Best Country/Folk Act' for the 2018 Unsigned Music Awards.
+Nicholls performed an official showcase at the Folk Alliance International conference in Kansas City. followed by a support tour for The Secret Sisters in the UK and Ireland and festival appearances at the Black Deer Festival and Long Road Festival.
+During the summer, Nicholls returned to Nashville to record her new studio album The Melted Morning, planned for release in spring 2019, at the Moxe Studio with producer Jordan Brooke Hamlin and featuring artists The Secret Sisters and Kyshona Armstrong.